We Are All Together Now

 A brief lecture on the background of Exquisite Corpse

 This was the first project entering spring quarter teaching online.
 I wanted to have them start making quickly to help transition back to school.
 It was great to see them putting some thought into why they made the letters the way they did.
-I think we have continued doing it all quarter!
+I think we could have continued doing it all quarter.
 The first round included some really nice happy accidents—not just in terms of formal relationships but conceptual ones as well.
 For example, one half of the letter A was about anxiety, while the other side was about joy.
 Overall the students were far too tentative between rounds 1 and 2 though.
 Some of the compositions barely changed, as if the second designer didn't want to "mess up" what had been done before.
 This is likely because it was their first time participating in an Exquisite Corpse.
 The second to third round was much better as students started to add their own perspectives to more radically alter the previous designer's composition.
 The shared spread sheet was valuable for allowing the students to understand where the ideas came from.